kshetline/tubular_time/README.md

 `ttime.getDefaultLocale(): string | string[];`<br>
 `ttime.setDefaultLocale(newLocale: string | string[]): void;`

 Get/set the default timezone.
-This defaults to:
+The “default default” (if you don’t use `setDefaultTimezone()`) is:

 1. The default timezone provided by the `Intl` package, if available.
 2. The timezone determined by the `Timezone.guess()` function.
-3. The `OS` timezone, a special **@tubular/time** timezone created by probing the JavaScript `Date` class to determine the rules of the JavaScript-supported local timezone.
+3. The `OS` timezone, a special **@tubular/time** timezone created by probing the JavaScript `Date` class to determine the rules of the unnamed JavaScript-supported local timezone.

 `ttime.getDefaultTimezone(): Timezone;`<br>
 `ttime.setDefaultTimezone(newZone: Timezone | string): void;`